Pediatric Clinical Nutrition Educational Opportunities

 As a top ranked health center, University of Michigan Hospital’s Mott Children’s hospital, we are excited to share our current initiatives in infant and pediatric nutrition education.

-Two educational opportunities hosted by the expert Registered Dietitians of the C.S.
+Three educational opportunities hosted by the expert Registered Dietitians of the C.S.
 Mott Children’s and Von Voigtlander Women’s Hospital are being currently highlighted.
-These opportunities, the Neonatal Nutrition Practicum and the Infant and Pediatric Specialty Nutrition Conference, are outlined below.
+These opportunities, the Neonatal Nutrition Practicum, the Milk Room Practicum, and the Ketorgenig Practicum are outlined below.

 Please take a few minutes to explore these exciting opportunities.